| The Editorial Process

 Images: Submit good quality color images.
 Each image should be less than 2 MB in size.
 Size of the image can be reduced by decreasing the actual height and width of the images (keep up to 1600 x 1200 pixels or 5-6 inches).
 Images can be submitted as jpeg files.
 Do not zip the files.
 Legends for the figures/images should be included at the end of the article file.

 The contributors' / copyright transfer form (template provided below) has to be submitted in original with the signatures of all the contributors within two weeks of submission via courier, fax or email as a scanned image.
 Print ready hard copies of the images (one set) or digital images should be sent to the journal office at the time of submitting revised manuscript.
 High resolution images (up to 5 MB each) can be sent by email.

 Contributors’ form / copyright transfer form can be submitted online from the authors’ area on https://review.jow.medknow.com/KKUJHS.

 | Preparation of Manuscripts

-Manuscripts must be prepared in accordance with "Uniform requirements for Manuscripts submitted to Biomedical Journals" developed by the International Committee of Medical Journal Editors (October 2008).
+Manuscripts must be prepared in accordance with "Uniform requirements for Manuscripts submitted to Biomedical Journals" developed by the International Committee of Medical Journal Editors (updated on December 2021).
 The uniform requirements and specific requirement of King Khalid University Journal of Health Sciences are summarized below.
 Before submitting a manuscript, contributors are requested to check for the latest instructions available.
 Instructions are also available from the website of the journal (http://www.kkujhs.org) and from the manuscript submission site https://review.jow.medknow.com/KKUJHS).